-The Board of Directors has set, unless otherwise stated in each relevant fund factsheet, minimum subscription amounts and minimum holding amounts per Share-Class as listed below.
+The Board of Directors of the Company has set, unless otherwise stated in each relevant fund factsheet, minimum subscription amounts and minimum holding amounts per Share-Class as listed below.

-Share-Class Minimum subscription amount Minimum holding amount
+Share- Class Minimum subscription amount Minimum holding amount

 С - -

-I EUR 250,000, no minimum required for additional subscriptions EUR 250,000, no minimum required for additional subscriptions
+I EUR 250,000 EUR 250,000

 N - -

 0 - -

 Р - -

-P (CR) - -

-P (SR) - -
+Q EUR 25,000,000 EUR 25,000,000

 R - -

 S EUR 1,000,000 EUR 1,000,000

-U EUR 5,000,000 EUR 5,000,000

 Х - -

 Z EUR 5,000,000 EUR 5,000,000

-The Management Company has the discretion, from time to time, to waive or reduce any applicable minimum subscription and holding amounts.
+The Management Company has the discretion, from time to time, to waive or reduce any applicable minimum subscription and holding amounts

 The Management Company has the right to require a Shareholder to make additional subscriptions in order to reach the required minimum holding only if, as a result of the execution of a redemption order, transfer or conversion of Shares requested by the Shareholder, the holding of the said Shareholder falls below the required minimum amount.
-In case the Shareholder does not comply with this request, the Management Company shall be entitled to redeem all Shares held by the Shareholder.
+In case the Shareholder does not comply with this request, the Management Company shall be entitled to repurchase all Shares held by the Shareholder.
 Under the same circumstances, the Management Company may convert the Shares of a Share-Class into Shares of another Share-Class from the same Sub-Fund with higher fees and charges.